SomeAspy/SCP-079/README.md

 # SCP-079

-A discord bot I'm writing in TypeScript with slash commands.
+A discord bot I'm writing in JavaScript with slash commands.

 ## Use it yourself: